-Upon visit to the MyCare website, some personal and non-personal information may be collected automatically.
+Upon a visit to the MyCare website, some personal and non-personal information may be collected automatically.
 This information can include:

-In accordance with the Personal Information Protection and Electronic Documents Act (“PIPEDA”), this information is collected: to ascertain how visitors are navigating the current website; to determine how the website could be developed to be more beneficial to its users; and to conduct a business transaction.
+In accordance with the Personal Information Protection and Electronic Documents Act (“PIPEDA”), this information is collected to ascertain how visitors are navigating the current website, to determine how the website could be developed to be more beneficial to its users and to conduct a business transaction.

 ADI will make every effort to ensure the intent for which information is being collected by the client is transparent.
 Information will, in most cases, only be collected through secure application and/or claims forms.
 ADI advises against submitting any personal or case-sensitive information in e-mail correspondence, as e-mail transmissions cannot be guaranteed to be secure.

 ADI aims only to seek vital information necessary in providing the MyCare Programs, and in accordance with applicable legal requirements.
 If the intent for which information is being requested is not clear to you, please contact a MyCare representative.